gmc-code/PC-microbit-micropython/docs/microbit_definitions/Models_using_definitions.rst

             # turn off device on pin0
             pin0.write_digital(0)
         else:
-            # helpful indication that abutton A or B needs pressing
+            # helpful indication that athe A button or B needs pressing
             display.scroll('A or B', delay=80)

 | The restructured code is below.